Introduction

 -

-- Name: put the name of the function
+- Name: choose the name of the function

-- Description: put the description of the function
+- Description: write a description of the function

 - Trigger: select the trigger.

-1. Trigger will run when approval is started.
-It allows, for example, to notify a 3rd party app like ServiceNow that you need to manage action in Powell Teams.
+1. After approval workflow request is sent: This trigger will run when the approval request is made.
+It allows, for example, to notify a 3rd party app like ServiceNow that you need to manage action in Powell Governance.

-2. The trigger will run after the application of the template
+2. After application of a team template: The trigger will run after the application of the template.
+So after team creation or template association on an existing team.

 3. After a tag value change in an existing team: All along a team lifecycle, its information can evolve following a business process.
 It is possible to be informed about a team's tag value change with automation.